Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 I actually love learning.

-I hated learning when I was a kid because it was being force-fed me and in school, and I I wasn't, you know, for everything I was interested in, I had to spend eight hours being bored with garbage I wasn't interested in.
+And I wasn't, you know, for everything I was interested in, I had to spend eight hours being bored with garbage I wasn't interested in.

 And I thought the education system was missing out with people like me.

-Uh but they had to have a system that educated a mass number of people at the same time.
+But they had to have a system that educated a mass number of people at the same time.

-The only way it could do it.
+The only way I could do it.

-And if so it's not work per se.
+And so it's not work, per se.

 It's an indulgence.

-And I learn more, uh, become more informed.
+And I learn more, become more informed.

 It's impossible.

-If you're an idiot, you have some sort of mental deficiency.
+I mean, all things being equal, if you're an idiot, you have some sort of mental deficiency, of course, none of this stuff applies.

 But I mean, all things being equal, you can't help but learn more.

-And I think back to all of the the good fortune that all of us here at the EIB network have had.
+And I think back to all of the good fortune that all of us here at the EIB network have had.

 I mean, I could be the exact person I am doing exactly what I'm doing, but if nobody listened to it, then it would all have been for naught.

-He just he just got it, he heard me talking about it, got a new computer, heard me talking about it, went out, signed up, it happens in the background.
+He got a new computer, heard me talking about it, went out, signed up.

 Brand new computer in three weeks is hard drive blue.